Sustainable Mobility Management MBA

 Two of the following modules must be selected:

-• Business Models and Investments in Sustainable Mobility (6 ECTS):
+• Business Models in Sustainable Mobility (6 ECTS):

 The students will know the fundamentals of financial instruments and business practices and apply those to implement sustainable mobility.
 They will learn to develop economic and financial models in transport investment as well as design traditional and innovative business models.

-• Data Analysis and ICT in Mobility (6 ECTS) :
+• Mobility Data and Analysis (6 ECTS) :

 The students will learn fundamentals of data analysis and modelling to support decision-making and can assess current and future practices of the digitalization within the transport sector and services.
 Students are able to recognize disruptive factors as a consequence of the digitalization within the mobility sector and find suitable solutions as well as develop future scenarios.

-• Urban and Transport Planning in Emerging Economies: Concepts and Experiences (6 ECTS): Students will get acquainted with transport and urban planning: they will develop knowledge of smart city concepts, theories and criticism.
+• Urban and Transport Planning: Concepts and Experiences (6 ECTS): Students will get acquainted with transport and urban planning: they will develop knowledge of smart city concepts, theories and criticism.
 Case studies introduce mobility challenges in emerging countries and students will learn how to develop suitable and effective instruments to address these.

 The students can also choose as elective the elective modules offered by the MBA Energy Management and MBA Building Sustainability.